-The life of an incandescent lamp depends on the rate of evaporation of the filament, which is partly a function of its temperature and partly of the pressure exerted on it by the gas filling.
-Increasing the pressure slows the rate of evaporation and allows the filament to be run at a higher temperature thus producing more light for the same life.
+The life of an incandescent lamp depends on the rate of evaporation of the ment, which is partly a function of its temperature and partly of the pressure exerted it by the gas filling.
+Increasing the pressure slows the rate of evaporation and allows filament to be run at a higher temperature thus producing more light for the same

-If a smaller bulb is used, the gas pressure can be increased, but blackening of the bulb by tungsten atoms carried from the filament to it by the gas rapidly reduces light output.
-The addition of a very small quantity of a haline, iodine or bromine, to the gas filling overcomes this difficulty, as near the bulb wall at a temperature of about 300^oC this combines with the free tungsten atoms to form a gas.
+If a smaller bulb is used, the gas pressure can be increased, but blackening of the bulb by tungsten atoms carried from the filament to it by the gas rapidly reduces light by tungsten atoms carried from the filament to it by the gas rapidly reduces light butput.
+The addition of a very small quantity of a haline, iodine or bromine, to the gas filing overcomes this difficulty, as near the bulb wall at a temperature of about 300°C but combines with the free tungsten atoms to form a gas.
 The tungsten and the haline separate again when the gas is carried back to the filament by convection currents, so that the haline is freed the cycle.